Current Conditions of the Northeast U.S. Shelf Ecosystem: Fall 2023 Update

 Phenology is the seasonal timing of plant and animal production cycles.
 Many marine organisms time their reproductive cycles to make best use of seasonal phytoplankton blooms, such as the spring and fall blooms.
-In turn, temperature plays a role in the development of blooms.
-The initiation date of the spring transition temperature, which varies by region, is likely related to different forcing factors.
-The spring thermal transition date was relatively constant from 1982 to approximately 2010 for the Northeast Shelf ecoregions.
-A change point appeared in the northern areas around 2010, when the transition date advanced by approximately two weeks.
-In recent years, the trend toward earlier spring transition dates appears significant in northern segments of the ecosystem—the Gulf of Maine and Scotian Shelf ecoregions, noting that the 2022 spring transition in the Georges Bank was the earliest in the time series.
+Temperature can play a role in the development of these seasonal blooms.
+Identifying the initiation date of the spring transition temperature, which varies by region, is likely related to different forcing factors.
+The spring thermal transition date was relatively constant from 1982 to approximately 2010 for all the Northeast Shelf ecoregions.
+A change point appeared in the northern areas around 2010, when the transition date advanced approximately two weeks.
+In recent years, the trend toward earlier spring transition dates appears significant in northern segments of the ecosystem—the Gulf of Maine, Scotian Shelf, and Georges Bank ecoregions.

 Weekly Chlorophyll for the First Half of the Year

 Phytoplankton blooms, measured as chlorophyll concentration, are a major component of the food web.
 They are a primary food source for zooplankton and filter feeders such as shellfish.
-Chlorophyll concentration was generally below average during the first half of 2022.
-In areas that typically have a spring bloom, such as Georges Bank and the Gulf of Maine, chlorophyll concentration varied below the long-term average through the bloom period.
-The chlorophyll concentration for the Middle Atlantic Bight and Scotian Shelf also tended to be below the long term mean.
+Chlorophyll concentration was generally above average during the first half of 2023.
+There was what could be described as an intense and persistent spring bloom in the Gulf of Maine that began in March and continued through June.
+This bloom pattern was highly atypical.

 Chlorophyll Concentration Trends for the First Half of the Year